You Can Trust Our Dallas Lawyers to Fight for Your Rights in Pedestrian Accident Cases

 Our attorneys work with orthopedic surgeons, medical doctors including pain management doctors and neurologists, chiropractors, surgical facilities, anesthesiologists, MRI facilities, radiology facilities, pharmacies, and hospitals in Dallas, Plano, Frisco, Fort Worth and all across North Texas.

-What if surgery is needed after a Dallas pedestrian accident?
+What if surgery is needed after a pedestrian accident in Dallas?

 Our Dallas injury lawyers have assisted countless injured victims who required a surgery to recover from injuries sustained in accidents.
 The possibility of surgery, however, is dependent on adequate automobile insurance coverage being available.